Authored by the expert who managed and guided the team behind the Colombia Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research and consult with a qualified professional before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Bogotá.

 Is it smart to buy now in Bogotá, or should I wait as of 2026?